- Home

 Conservation strategy

 In 2016, Cyclone Gita threatened to wipe out the population / habitat of cobble skinks.
-In response the entire population (36 skinks) were rescued from the wild and a captive population established at Auckland Zoo.
+In response the entire population (36 skinks) were rescued from the wild and a captive population established at Auckland Zoo as insurance against the species' demise.

-Following the rescue, cobble skinks have bred in captivity at Auckland Zoo, and a second captive facility has been established at a site nearby to where the skinks were rescued.
+Following the rescue, cobble skinks were bred in captivity at Auckland Zoo, and on 15 January 2024 the captive population (consisting of 148 individuals - mostly captive born) were released at a new site nearby to the original source population.

 Interesting notes